26 Best Brisbane Lookouts - In and Around the City

 Located at the start of the CBD when arriving from the western suburbs, Kurilpa Bridge is a pedestrian and bike-only bridge that connects Tank Street to South Brisbane.
 The bridge has a unique design featuring striking large poles and cables.
 At night, the bridge is often brightly coloured.

-From the bridge, you will be able to look down along the river towards South Bank and the CBD.
+From the bridge, you can look down along the river towards South Bank and the CBD.
 The bridge also offers views of Milton and the William Jolly Bridge in the distance.

 Brisbane City Hall Clock Tower